Momoiro Clover Z: 2012: Rising popularity in Japan

 In May 2012, Momoiro Clover Z performed in Putrajaya, Malaysia.
 The former Prime Minister, Najib Razak, personally greeted the group.
 In June, Momoiro Clover Z opened a national tour, which closed with a sold-out show at Seibu Dome in August to a capacity crowd of 37,000 fans.
 Both dates were broadcast live to selected cinemas across Japan, the latter also to Taiwan and Hong Kong.

 The group recorded an ending theme song for Pokémon's Best Wishes series (titled "Mite Mite Kocchichi" and included in the eighth single "Otome Sensō" as a coupling track).
 In July, Momoiro Clover Z performed at Japan Expo 2012 in Paris.

 Momoiro Clover Z's ninth single "Saraba, Itoshiki Kanashimitachi yo", which appeared in November, topped the Billboard Japan Hot 100 chart, becoming their first single to do so.
+They contributed to the anime Joshiraku with "Nippon Egao Hyakkei" as the ending theme which was released on 5 September with a prior early release in iTunes Japan on 22 August.

 On December 31, Momoiro Clover Z performed at Kōhaku Uta Gassen, an annual New-Year-Eve music show hosted by NHK, for the first time.
 Going to Kōhaku had been the group's goal for a long time.
 During the January 1 Ustream broadcast, Momoiro Clover Z made several announcements: that the band set a new goal for itself — to give a concert at the National Olympic Stadium, an arena with 60–70,000 capacity, that they would release a new album in spring, and that Momoka Ariyasu had to undergo a throat treatment and she would not sing or even talk until the end of January.
 The treatment was subsequently prolonged for another month, until the end of February.
 During the group's live Ustream broadcasts, Momoka communicated by drawing and writing on a markerboard.
 At live performances, other members took turns in singing her parts.